 top of page

-Broadly speaking, my mathematical interests include Representation theory of algebras, Cluster algebras, Algebraic combinatorics, and the connections of these areas to Algebraic geometry.
-More recently, I have also developed interests in the applications of the aforementioned subjects in Theoretical Physics, as well as in Graph Neural Network.
+Broadly speaking, my mathematical interests have revolved around Representation theory of algebras, Cluster algebras, Algebraic combinatorics, and the connections of these areas to Algebraic geometry.
+More recently, I have also developed interests in the applications of Representation theory in Topological Data Analysis, as well as in Graph Neural Network.

 A lay description of the mathematics I often think about (for non-mathematicians):